 Does your video start with an attention-getting two to three seconds?

 Depending on the platform you use to host the video, the length and formatting can vary drastically.
-But video for any platform needs to start with an attention-getter.
+But the video for any platform needs to start with an attention-getter.
 Usually, this involves either a completed shot of a prepared recipe or an intriguing mid-project pan that makes viewers stick around.
 While this is important in YouTube videos when people search for answers your business can provide, it’s vital for videos you post on Facebook: most viewers only watch for a split second before deciding whether to view or to scroll past.

 Does your video clearly show your brand?